MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 #### Package objects

-The `checkForUpdate` and `getUpdateMetadata` methods return `Promise` objects, that when resolved, provide acces to "package" objects.
+The `checkForUpdate` and `getUpdateMetadata` methods return `Promise` objects, that when resolved, provide access to "package" objects.
 The package represents your code update as well as any extra metadata (like description, mandatory?).
 The CodePush API has the distinction between the following types of packages:

 - [LocalPackage](#localpackage): Represents a downloaded update that is either already running, or has been installed and is pending an app restart.